WriskHQ/northwind_psql/README.md

 Your modifications will be persisted in the `dabata/` local folder, and can be retrieved once you restart `docker compose up`.

+## The test

+Please provide the code, queries and output to the following.

+### Introduction

+* When was the first order placed?
+* Which customers have placed over 10 orders?

+### Reporting

+* Produce a report that, for each customer, calculates the total discounted price of all their orders along with the total percentage discount they received
+* Produce a report that shows the number of orders along with the total value of orders for the customer with id 'SAVEA'.
+This report should include every month between 1996-01-01 and 1998-12-01.
+If they have not placed an order in any of the months then the number of orders and total value of orders should be 0.
+* Using a window function, produce a report that shows the id of each order placed, the customer id for that order along with the last order id that the customer placed

+### Analysis

+* Is there any relationship between the region served by employees and the categories of products which they sell (by volume)?
+* What is the median average delay between order date and shipped date by shipping company?
+* Try to determine the factors that best explain the sales performance of employees as assessed by sales income